 Expert witness for archaeology, anthropology, & heritage management.

 Dr. Dore has participated on both criminal and civil cases, including a case involving international antiquity trafficking.
-He has worked on case work directly and indirectly for a variety of U.S. federal agencies, including the Department of Justice, as well as for private clients.
+He has worked on case work for private clients across the country, and for a variety of U.S. federal agencies, including the Department of Justice.
 Dr. Dore has provided training in damage documentation to professional archaeologists, lectured at the University of Arizona’s College of Law, and was a co-author of the Society of American Archaeology’s Professional Standards for the Determination of Archaeological Value.
-In has been a speaker for the Rocky Mountain Mineral Law Foundation and recently published an article entitled “Digging In: An In-Depth Look at the Archaeological Resource Protection Act: The Archaeological View” in the Rocky Mountain Mineral Law Institute 56.
+He has been a speaker for the Rocky Mountain Mineral Law Foundation and published an article entitled “Digging In: An In-Depth Look at the Archaeological Resource Protection Act: The Archaeological View” in the Rocky Mountain Mineral Law Institute 56.

 Dr. Dore is accomplished, credible, and well recognized in the archaeological community.
 He has held faculty positions at five major research universities and received research grants from sources including the National Science Foundation.
 He is the president of the Register of Professional Archaeologists, archaeology’s standards and credentialing organization.
 He has served as the president and as a director of the American Cultural Resources Association.
 He also has served as the treasurer and as a director of the Society for American Archaeology (SAA) and is the recipient of an SAA Presidential Award.
 He was recently the editor of Advances in Archaeological Practice: A Journal of the Society for American Archaeology.
 Dr. Dore specializes in the archaeology of the southwest United States, California, and Mexico.